Norton Motorcycle Company: Wankel engine

-The year 1988 saw a new team brought in to replace Brian Crighton's team, to try to improve the model and reduce some of its reliability issues.
-The team, headed by ex Honda-team manager Barry Symmons, Honda engineer Chris Mehew and chassis specialist Ron Williams, were tasked with producing a chassis that could be produced cheaply and an engine which would have a long term reliability.
+In 1988 a new team was brought in to replace Brian Crighton's team, to try to improve the model and reduce some of its reliability issues.
+The team, headed by ex-Honda-team manager Barry Symmons, Honda engineer Chris Mehew and chassis specialist Ron Williams, were tasked with producing a low-cost chassis and an engine with long-term reliability.
 The chassis, designed by Ron Williams and made by Harris Products, was based on Yamaha's Delta box stamped panels.
-However, in spite of many innovative solutions from Chris Mehew, the team's efforts to improve the reliability of the engine could not succeed to a commercially saleable level.
-The team quickly realized that an engine generating 1100 °C exhaust temperatures was not the item to place under a petrol tank.
+However, in spite of many innovative solutions from Chris Mehew, the team's was unable to improve the reliability of the engine to a commercially saleable level.
+They quickly realized that an engine generating 1,100 °C exhaust temperatures was not the item to place under a petrol tank.

-The team's project—renamed the NRS 588—did win the 1992 Isle of Man TT, ridden by Steve Hislop, as well as North West 200 and Ulster Grand Prix races ridden by Robert Dunlop.
+The team's project, renamed NRS 588, did win the 1992 Isle of Man TT, ridden by Steve Hislop, North West 200, and Ulster Grand Prix races ridden by Robert Dunlop.
 Whilst in Northern Ireland, the team met Gordon Blair, an automotive engineer from Queen's University Belfast.
 Blair commented that the Japanese had abandoned development of the motorcycle variant of the Wankel engine on two main counts: 1.
 As the team had realised, there was just too much heat to be confined in a motorcycle chassis.
-2. The pollution created by the engine burning both oil for lubrication and fuel for power was too great to meet the impending pollution regulations without a large and expensive exhaust scrubbing system.
-In his TV Series on British industry, Sir John Harvey-Jones commented that the company was governed more by heart than head and the racing team were the only ones worth saving.
+2. The pollution created by the engine burning lubrication oil and fuel was too great to meet the impending pollution regulations without a large and costly exhaust scrubbing system.
+In his TV Series on British industry, Sir John Harvey-Jones commented that the company was governed more by heart than head, and the racing team were the only ones worth saving.

+The F1 was succeeded by the restyled and slightly less costly F1 Sport.
+In 2005, a group of former Norton employees were reported to have built nine F1 Sport models from existing stocks of parts.

+In 1996, Seifert and ex-Norton engineer Richard Negus registered Norton Motors Ltd in England.
+The following year Seifert, on behalf of Norton Motors (Deutschland) GmbH registered the Norton trademark in some European countries (Italy, Germany, Switzerland, France, Belgium, Luxembourg and the Netherlands).

+Aviation engines

+In 1984, Teledyne Continental Motors licensed the Norton rotary technology for light aircraft engines.
+Norton continued to develop the engine for use in unmanned aerial vehicles (UAV).

+In 1991, MidWest acquired the rights for light aviation use and based at Staverton Airport developed the MidWest AE series aero engine from the Norton twin-rotor engine.

+A David Garside led management buyout of the UAV engine part of Norton led to the formation of UAV Engines Ltd in 1992, which leased part of the Shenstone site.